Banner-Saga-Factions/BSF-Custom-Server/README.md

     - [ ] Purchasing New Units :large_blue_diamond:
   - [ ] Great Hall
     - [ ] Weekly Tournament :red_circle:
+    - [ ] Friends Battles
+       - This uses Steam's friends system so not sure what to do with this.
+Might be best just to leave it out as it is now, by just setting friend data to an empty array for all user accounts
   - [ ] Anticheat and Data Verification :shit:
   - [ ] Login Client :red_circle:
 - [ ] Bonus